DanielBarie/FourierSynthesisCoeffDisp/README.md

 Since this is more of a teaching tool these limitations are not a deal breaker.
 But you should be aware of it.
 We're doing signals (and systems), that's why there is no units (at least on the y-axis).
 Imagine this being some voltage having been normalized to a maximum amplitude of "1".

 # How Fourier Coefficients / Functions are prepared
+This (unintentionally) turned into a nice run-down of using Matlab for Complex Fourier Series Computation.
+See the other App Repo (FourierSynthesis) for Real Coefficients (a-b-fashion with Cosine and Sine).

 - Set up Matlab for symbolic computation of Fourier Coefficients:
 ```
 syms x k L n